Finding a place to test public benefit in charity law

 ‘Trust and confidence’ cannot rely on promises alone, they require proof.

-Can this be fixed at the entry point, i.e. registration of the charity?
+Can this be fixed at the entry point; that is, at the registration of the charity?

 Swim between the flags